Sappony

-The Sappony are a state-recognized tribe in North Carolina.
-They claim descent from the historic Saponi people, an Eastern Siouan language-speaking tribe who occupied the Piedmont of North Carolina and Virginia.
+The Sappony are a state-recognized tribe in North Carolina, United States.
+They claim descent from the historic Saponi people, a Tutelo-speaking tribe who occupied the Piedmont of North Carolina and Virginia.
+They share kin relationships with free people of color, such as the Melungeons.

-They were previously called the Indians of Person County.
+In 1911, the North Carolina state legislature first identified the Indians of Person County or Person County Indians.
 They are based in Roxboro, the seat of Person County, North Carolina.

-The Sappony are not federally recognized as a Native American tribe and have never petitioned for federal recognition.
+The Sappony are not federally recognized as a Native American tribe.
+They petitioned for recognition twice: in 1984 as Cherokee and in 2001 as Saponi.

 Nonprofit organization

 In 1996, the Sappony formed a 501(c)(3) nonprofit organization named the High Plains Indians.

-In 2018, Dante Desiderio served as the High Plains Indians' Executive Director and Charlene Martin served as the treasurer.
+In 2024, Dante Desiderio served as the High Plains Indians' executive director, and Charlene Martin served as the treasurer.

+Their 2024 revenue was approximately $542,461, and expenses were $489,519.
+Their 2024 assets were approximately $2.15 million.
+Contributions comprised 98.6% of their revenue, while investment income made up 1.4%.

 Administration

-In 2021, the administration of the Sappony were as follows.
+In 2024, the administration of the Sappony was as follows.